Ishi555/ishi-blog-retry/playground/src/content/specials/about.md

 ## Who I Am

-I'm a passionate developer who loves creating and sharing knowledge through this blog.
+I am someone who loves creating and sharing knowledge through this blog.

 ## What I Do